SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. note::

-   Strictly speaking, initializers do not return a value.
+   Strictly speaking, initializers don't return a value.
    Rather, their role is to ensure that ``self`` is fully and correctly initialized by the time that initialization ends.
-   Although you write ``return nil`` to trigger an initialization failure, you do not use the ``return`` keyword to indicate initialization success.
+   Although you write ``return nil`` to trigger an initialization failure, you don't use the ``return`` keyword to indicate initialization success.

 For instance, failable initializers are implemented for numeric type conversions.
 To ensure conversion between numeric types maintains the value exactly,